Meet the man who led Alabama through the April 2011 tornado disaster

 He paused before continuing with his coverage.

 “This is a very rare day,” he said.
-“Maybe a once in a career type day.”
+“Maybe a once-in-a-career type day.”

 He didn’t budge from his post all evening on April 27.
 The Tuscaloosa tornado was one of 15 violent EF4 or EF5 tornadoes on the 0 to 5 scale.
-Other deadly monsters hit Hackleburg and Phil Campbell, Reform and Cordova, Shottsville, Hidgon, Birmingham, Bridgeport, Uniontown and scores of other communities.
+Other deadly monsters hit Hackleburg, Phil Campbell, Reform, Cordova, Shottsville, Higdon, Birmingham, Bridgeport, Uniontown and scores of other communities.
 He wasn’t done until the last tornado.

 “You have to stay calm,” said Spann, remembering back to 2011.
 “I don’t know if I did stay calm that much.
-I try to be urgent and bold at the same time … that’s sort of a hard combination.”
+I try to be urgent and bold at the same time. … That’s sort of a hard combination.”

 Leading with unparalleled local knowledge